qwshen/spark-etl-framework/docs/mongo-stream-writer.md

-The MongoWriter is for writing a data-frame to MongoDB in batch mode.
+The MongoWriter is for writing a data-frame to MongoDB in stream mode.

 - The following connection properties must be provided in order to connect to target MongoDB
     - host: the host name of the target mongod instance.